Design, Culture, and Decision-Making in Complex Contexts

 Herman Piʻikea Clark

-In addition to his creative practice, Clark works with educators, institutions, and organizations to explore how design and storytelling can function as vehicles for learning, cultural continuity, and transformation.
-He is currently a professor in the Faculty of Design at OCAD University in Toronto, Canada where he continues to develop approaches to design and education that are relational, place based and accountable to people, communities and the land.
+In addition to his studio practice, Clark works with educators, institutions, and organizations exploring how design and storytelling can function as vehicles for learning, cultural continuity, and transformation.
+He is currently a professor in the Faculty of Design at OCAD University in Toronto, where he continues to develop relational, place-based approaches to design and education.

 Enter the work.
 Listen to the stories.
 See with eight eyes.